subhankar01/Project-eUreka/README.md

 # Eureka

-A unified health care platform which connects patients and doctors.
+A unified health care platform which connects patients and doctors!

 ## Description